telerik/kendo-ui-core/docs/backwards-compatibility/2017/2017-backward-compatibility.md

 #### Breaking Changes

 * **Icons**: **All icons are now font icons**, raster images and images sprites are no longer used.
 The implications are as follows:
 	* **Icon classes are changed** in order to be unified around semantic meaning.
 If your code depends on them (e.g., for DOM traversal), you may need to update it according to the **Table 1** below.
+You can find the full list of available icons and classes in the latest release in the [Web Font Icons]({% slug webfonticons_kendoui_desktopwidgets %}) article.
 	* The **font-size: 0;** rule is **no longer applied** to elements using Kendo icons.
 Thus, if they have **text**, it will now show up and obscure the icon.
 You should move it to a **title** attribute.

 		**Example 1:**